 I suggest using the smallest amount of glue possible to strategically place your petals and stems.
-Start with layer closest to the glass, and use tweezers if necessary to gently arrange your flowers.
+Start with the layer closest to the glass, and use tweezers if necessary to gently arrange your flowers.

 If you slip up, you can use a glass cleaner to wipe off any excess glue.
 No one will notice a little glue smudge when you’re dancing the night away at your wedding reception anyway!

 Plus, you can always press more flowers in less than 5 minutes using the Microfleur flower press.

 Related post: 10 Cricut Bridal Shower Ideas

 Step 4: Secure the Back of the Frame

 My gold frames came with prongs that I simply pushed forward to keep the glass insert in place.
 If you prefer to use a piece of scrapbook paper as a backing, you can insert that and attach the back of the frame.

 Another option is to hot glue the glass insert into the frame to prevent it from slipping out.

 Since I created backless frames, I plan to prop them against a centerpiece on a table to keep them from falling down.